School Committee - October 11, 2023

 I'm going to say no.

-And I think as a formality, if we were to create a liaison for this committee, we might be able to gain some insights directly from our food service manager and also staff, sorry, director and also staff.
+And, um, I think as a formality, if we were to create a liaison for this committee, we might be able to gain some insights directly from our food service manager and also staff, uh, sorry, director and also staff, um, you know, a little bit more directly, what we can be doing, how the, what the ins and outs are.
+I would say that, um, I know when is indicated to me that she also is interested in this field.
+And, you know, I know personally when's background, um, in the culinary fields is, uh, you know, impressive.

 Go ahead, Julie.

-And I guess my question, I don't, I want to be very like kind of legalistic about this is we have four clearly delined areas of what we're supposed to be working on.
+Um, thanks Avi.
+And thanks to both of you for offering to work, um, on this.
+And I guess my question, I don't, I, I want to be very like kind of legalistic about this is we have four clearly delined areas of what we're supposed to be working on.
+Um, and school lunches.

-And school lunches, I don't, I mean, I don't really think we're directly supposed to be working on school lunches.
+I don't, I mean, I, I don't really think we're directly supposed to be working on school lunches.

 That's like something we've delegated.